The FDA was always operated on a single foundational doctrine: Ensuring drug safety and protecting human life.

 While the FDA hasn’t entirely accepted the draft guidance yet, optimizing the production process, implementing stringent quality control measures for the defined attributes, and conducting rigorous preclinical and clinical studies to evaluate the safety and efficacy of a product, can enable gene therapy companies to reduce the risk of non-therapeutic capsids and increase the commercial viability of their products.

 Based on the draft guidance, here are several strategies gene therapy developers should consider:

-For gene therapy companies, considering these recommendations early in the development of AAV-based gene therapies will be necessary for a successful path to market, particularly as the FDA formulates its position on protecting the safety of clinical trial participants and manufacturing details.
+For gene therapy companies, considering these recommendations early in the development of AAV-based gene therapies will be necessary for a successful path to market, particularly as the FDA formulates its position on protecting the safety of clinical trial participants and manufacturing protocols.
 As noted in the recent Endpoints piece, clinical holds for gene therapies are often due to incomplete Investigational New Drug (IND) applications that are missing a manufacturing section12.
-Therefore having a well-defined and optimized manufacturing process is of utmost importance to get your gene therapy through to the IND approval process.
+Therefore having a well-defined and optimized manufacturing process is of utmost importance to get your gene therapy through the IND approval process.

 As the draft FDA viral vector guidance mentioned, AAV capsids with partial genomes are impurities that can cause non-therapeutic products and clinical safety issues in the patient.
 These particular impurities can arise through genome truncation during viral packaging.

 Purification processes are useful, but the gene therapy industry needs a construct that can form and replicate without fail.
 Fortunately, in silico strategies are proving to be a valuable solution in addressing this challenge.
 At Form Bio, our research teams have combined artificial intelligence and machine learning (AI/ML) techniques with our deep biological and bioinformatic expertise to accelerate the process from development to market in ways previously thought impossible.